-- 3. Inconsistent roaming experiences from one partner network to another, including conflicting priorities during congestion.
-For example, an incoming roamer unlikely will get better treatment than the home subscribers for the same service) - 4.
-Complex roaming controls for inbound and outbound QoS management on a per-partner basis. - 5.
-Potential denial of service when the roaming partner does not accept the requested QoS profile
+- Inconsistent roaming experiences from one partner network to another, including conflicting priorities during congestion.
+For example, an incoming roamer unlikely will get better treatment than the home subscribers for the same service - 2.
+Complex roaming controls for inbound and outbound QoS management requiring manual efforts on a per-partner basis. - 3.
+Complete failure to establish commercial roaming when the roaming partner does not accept the requested QoS profile.

-To overcome these challenges, a minimum set of inbound roaming QoS parameters that all operators should support to allow for a consistent and predictable S8HR roaming experience are proposed in Annex E. While this helps to facilitate the roaming implementation; bilateral roaming agreements always take precedence if the operators choose to negotiate different QoS parameters, which may exceed the minimum settings.
+To overcome these challenges, a minimum set of inbound roaming QoS parameters that all operators are strongly recommended to support to allow for a consistent and predictable S8HR roaming experience are proposed in Annex E. This will facilitate the VoLTE roaming implementation and is one of the known blockers.
+It is understood that bilateral roaming agreements always take precedence if the operators choose to negotiate different QoS parameters, which may exceed the minimum settings.
 For example, operators requiring QCI=2 for video can negotiate through their bilateral roaming agreements.
+However, using other values for QoS parameters than recommended in Annex E creates a major risk of not being able to establish service in a roaming scenario, e.g. if using lower or higher values for MBR and GBR for IMS voice can result in not being able to establish an IMS voice call.
+In practice, very few operators support ViLTE in a roaming scenario, so utilizing a non-GBR does not harm the delivery of the service.